EspressoSystems/cap/README.md

-# Configurable Asset Policy (CAP) protocol -- a library in the Jellyfish ecosystem
+# Configurable Asset Privacy (CAP) protocol -- a library in the Jellyfish ecosystem

 ## Development environment setup